-The College Housing Assistance Program (CHAP) is a partnership between THA, Tacoma Community College (TCC), and the University of Washington at Tacoma (UW Tacoma).
-CHAP provides rental assistance to homeless and near homeless college students.
+The College Housing Assistance Program (CHAP) was a partnership between THA, Tacoma Community College (TCC), and the University of Washington at Tacoma (UW Tacoma).
+CHAP provided rental assistance to homeless and near homeless college students.

 THA provides or finances housing in three ways:

 - We provide rental assistance to help pay rent on the private rental market.

 - We provide apartments we purchased near campus that prioritize students as units become available.

 - We sign long term contracts with private developments near the campuses to reserve apartments for homeless or near homeless college students.
 We pay down the rents to levels affordable to the students.

 The education partners manage program outreach, marketing, intake, referrals, and additional case management.

 CHAP began in 2014 as a pilot program at TCC.
 TCC has a student population of nearly 14,000 students.
 It is the largest college in the South Puget Sound Region.
 In comparison to other colleges, TCC’s students are older, lower income, more likely to be parents, more likely to be working, and more likely to be their family’s first member to attend college.
 TCC is justifiably proud of the warm welcome it gives them.
 A TCC degree can transform their lives.

 Yet, a notable number of TCC students do not have stable housing.
 In 2019, Temple University’s Hope Center conducted a basic needs survey.
 63% of TCC students responding to the survey reported serious housing insecurity within the 12 months prior to the survey; 23% reported that within those 12 months they experienced homelessness.
 It is hard to attend college without a stable place to live.
 The challenges are harder for homeless students who are also parents.
 Many homeless students are at risk of dropping out.
 Initial positive results from the pilot compelled THA to expand the program.
 THA allocated 75 subsidies (vouchers) for students to rent on the private rental market.